michaldziuba03/tor-client/README.md

   A simple library for making HTTP requests over the Tor network programmatically in JavaScript.
 </p>

+> I do **NOT** recommend using this library with other runtimes such Deno or Bun.
+> It relies on HTTP Agent and for example Bun is not using HTTP Agent in every context so you can end up with making HTTP request without Tor...

 ## 🧅 Features

 - [x] Simple codebase